Introduction to CPIX¶

 #EXT-X-KEY tag and must be in base64

-For example, fMP4 HLS with Widevine requires information as shown below:
+For example, fMP4 HLS with Widevine requires information in the HLS variant playlist:

 In CPIX, this must be stored as base64 encoded binary and signaled as: